-- assets for which you used the prime cost method to work out any deductions for decline in value for a previous income year - horticultural plants - assets for which you deduct amounts under the simplified depreciation rules - see Small business entities on page 2 - assets that cost \$300 or less for which you can claim an immediate deduction - see Immediate deduction (for certain non-business depreciating assets costing \$300 or less) on page 9

-- certain depreciating assets used in carrying on research and development activities - see the Research and development tax concession schedule instructions 2010 for more information. or - portable electronic devices1, computer software, protective clothing, briefcases and tools of trade, if the item was provided to you by your employer, or some or all of the cost of the item was paid for or reimbursed by your employer, and the provision, payment or reimbursement was exempt from fringe benefits tax.
+- assets for which you used the prime cost method to work out any deductions for decline in value for a previous income year - horticultural plants - assets for which you deduct amounts under the simplified depreciation rules; see Small business entities on page 32 - assets that cost \$300 or less for which you can claim an immediate deduction; see Immediate deduction (for certain non-business depreciating assets costing \$300 or less) on page 9 - certain depreciating assets used in carrying on research and development activities; see the Research and development tax incentive schedule instructions 2012 for more information, or - portable electronic devices1, computer software, protective clothing, briefcases and tools of trade, if the item was provided to you by your employer, or some or all of the cost of the item was paid for or reimbursed by your employer, and the provision, payment or reimbursement was exempt from fringe benefits tax. - 1 Portable electronic devices include laptops, portable printers, personal digital assistants, calculators, mobile phones and portable GPS navigation receivers.